USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_tracers.md

 ./run.{script_name}.csh |& tee run.combine.log
 ```

 The CO_EMIS tracer is designed to track the fate of CO emissions without any influence from initial or boundary conditions and therefore no IC/BC surrogate was specified and no additional species needs to be added to the initial condition file for this tracer.
-However, it must be specified in the [emissions input](CMAQ_UG_ch04_model_inputs.md#EmissionsInputs) file.
-Depending on the mechanism the user plans to use navigate the [CMAQ repository](CMAQ_UG_ch05_running_CMAQ.md#5.3TheCMAQRepositoryStructure) to find the EmissCtrl_{mechanism_name}.nml file.
-For example if running the cb6r3_ae7_aq mechanism, edit EmissCtrl_cb6r3_ae7_aq.nml file to include the following line after the Custom Mapping Examples in the Emissions Scaling Rules section:
+However, it must be specified in the mechanism-specific CMAQ_Control_DESID file found under CCTM/src/MECHS/*{mechanism name}* in the CMAQ repository.
+For example if running the cb6r3_ae7_aq mechanism, edit the CMAQ_Control_DESID_cb6r3_ae7_aq.nml  file to include the following line after the Custom Mapping Examples in the Emissions Scaling Rules section:

 ```
    !Tracer